KyleAMathews/electric-cloudflare-kv-sync/README.md

 Demo showing how to sync data with ElectricSQL from Postgres to Cloudflare's Workers KV

-Edge Workers often need very quick access to data.
+Edge Workers often need instant access to Postgres data.

+Alternatives are poor:

-Querying to the db is slow.
+- Querying to the db is slow.

-Maintaining a cache isn't ideal as you either need to hook up cache invalidation or accept stale data.
+- Maintaining a cache isn't ideal as you either need to hook up cache invalidation or accept stale data.

 Sync Engines like [ElectricSQL](https://next.electric-sql.com/) are a systematic fix to these sorts of "I want an up-to-date copy of some Postgres data in this other system".
 Electric lets you subscribe to what we call a [shape](https://next.electric-sql.com/guides/shapes), which is basically a table with a where clause, and then any changes to the database within that shape will be sent to subscribers